Did you really visit Rome if you didn’t eat pizza at least once a day?

 Located near Trastevere, Seu Pizza Illuminati is a must-visit if you’re in the mood for a gourmet pizza.
 For the full experience, we recommend sitting at the kitchen counter to watch the pizza-making process in action.

 A hybrid of the chewy Neapolitan-style dough with the crunchy Roman-style base, the pizzas here are a delight to eat.
+Alternatively, check out the best places for breakfast in Rome.

 Address: Via Angelo Bargoni, 10 – 18, 00153 Roma RM, Italy